m-labs/artiq/doc/manual/building_developing.rst

         ]
     }

 Only these five fields are required, and the ``peripherals`` list can in principle be empty.
-A limited number of more extensive examples can currently be found in `the ARTIQ-Zynq repository <https://git.m-labs.hk/M-Labs/artiq-zynq/src/branch/master>`_, as well as one in the main repository under ``artiq/examples/kasli_shuttler``.
+A limited number of more extensive examples can currently be found in `the ARTIQ-Zynq repository <https://git.m-labs.hk/M-Labs/artiq-zynq/src/branch/master>`_, as well as in the main repository under ``artiq/examples/kasli_shuttler``.
 Once your system description file is complete, you can use ``artiq_ddb_template`` (see also :ref:`Utilities <ddb-template-tool>`) to test it and to generate a template for the corresponding :ref:`device database <device-db>`.

 DRTIO descriptions
 ^^^^^^^^^^^^^^^^^^